-Within the lands of Point Reyes are innumerable archaeological sites which contain clues to the prehistory and history of human use of this place.
+Within the lands of Point Reyes are innumerable archeological sites which contain clues to the prehistory and history of human use of this place.
 Coast Miwok heritage sites containing the vestiges of thousands of years of indigenous life on Point Reyes are valued for their cultural, historic, and scientific information.
 They are major resources which the park is committed to identifying, preserving, and interpreting with the cooperation and stewardship of the descendants of this land's first inhabitants.
-Historic archaeological sites include one of the key reputed sites of the Pacific Coast landing of Sir Francis Drake in 1579, as well as the Manila Galleon wreck of Sebastian Cermeno in 1595.
+Historic archeological sites include one of the key reputed sites of the Pacific Coast landing of Sir Francis Drake in 1579, as well as the Manila Galleon wreck of Sebastian Cermeno in 1595.
 Remains of Mexican and American period ranches, homesteads, industries, and recreational uses also abound.

 These sites are fragile and the information they contain is a part of the historic fabric of Point Reyes' history.
 Please let them and their contents be.

 Tamál-Húye Archeological Project